appetitlang/appetit/README.md

 The documentation is available in one of two places:
 1. [The project's homepage](https://bryanabsmith.com).
 2. Running the interpreter with the `-docs` flag (see above).
 This will deploy a local web server that will host the documentation on port 8000.

+## Getting Involved
+The project is very much my own right now as a learning experience and as something that I'm designing for myself.
+I'm happy to accept any feedback but note that I may very well not adopt it.
+In addition to this project being a learning experience, I always want it to be fun so any suggestions for improvements or fixes will be done when I am happy to do so.
+Please don't take this as a resistance to ideas as I'm happy to take them on board.
+Rather, consider this a caution that if the suggestion detracts from the learning, fun, or personal value, I'm unlikely to take it on board.

 ## Licences